Gen Digital: 2014 information management business spin-off

+2016 to present

 In July 2016, Symantec introduced a product to help carmakers protect connected vehicles against zero-day attacks.
 The Symantec Anomaly Detection for Automotive is an IoT product for manufacturers and uses machine learning to provide in-vehicle security analytics.
 Greg Clark assumed the position of CEO in August 2016.

 In November 2016, Symantec announced its intent to acquire identity theft protection company LifeLock for $2.3 billion.

 In August 2017, Symantec announced that it had agreed to sell its business unit that verifies the identity of websites to Thoma Bravo.
 With this acquisition, Thoma Bravo plans to merge the Symantec business unit with its own web certification company, DigiCert.

 On January 4, 2018, Symantec and BT (formerly British Telecom) announced their partnership that provides new endpoint security protection.

 In May 2018, Symantec initiated an internal audit to address concerns raised by a former employee, causing it to delay its annual earnings report.

 In August 2018, Symantec announced that the hedge fund Starboard Value had put forward five nominees to stand for election to the Symantec board of directors at Symantec's 2018 Annual Meeting of Stockholders.
 This followed a Schedule 13D filing by Starboard showing that it had accumulated a 5.8% stake in Symantec.
 In September 2018, Symantec announced that three nominees of Starboard were joining the Symantec board, two with immediate effect (including Starboard Managing Member Peter Feld) and one following the 2018 Annual Meeting of Stockholders.

 On May 9, 2019, Symantec announced that Clark would be stepping down and that board member Rick Hill, previously put forward by Starboard, had been appointed interim president and CEO.
 Vincent Pilette also joined Symantec as its new CFO.

-On August 9, 2019, Broadcom announced they would be acquiring the Enterprise software division of Symantec for $10.7 billion.
+On August 8, 2019, Broadcom announced they would be acquiring the Enterprise software division of Symantec for $10.7 billion.
 This is after having attempted to purchase the whole company.
 The Norton family of products will remain in the Symantec portfolio.
-The sale closed November 4, 2019, and subsequently, the company adopted the NortonLifeLock name and relocated its headquarters from Mountain View, California to LifeLock's offices in Tempe, Arizona.
+The sale closed on November 4, 2019, and subsequently, the company adopted the NortonLifeLock name and relocated its headquarters from Mountain View, California to LifeLock's offices in Tempe, Arizona.

 In 2021, a crypto-miner was added to the Norton 360 product, called Norton Crypto.
 Once activated by the user, Norton Crypto mines Ethereum (ETH) using the installed machine's graphics card while idle.
-The program also creates a secure wallet on the same machine.Norton announced it was permanently disabling the feature on September 14, 2022, due to the Ethereum merge.
+The program also creates a secure wallet on the same machine.
+Norton announced it was permanently disabling the feature on September 14, 2022, due to the Ethereum merge.